 In 1880, although the settlement at Long Point had shrunk considerably, Keeper Dunham was still greatly disturbed by the flies and stench coming from the nearby fish-oil works.

 Other members of lighthouse keepers’ families faced regular difficulties, which they took in stride.
 Nine-year-old Mary was one of Keeper A.G.
-“Ted” Haskins’ three daughters, who lived with him and his wife at the Long Point Light in the early 1930s.
-Every day she boarded a 36-foot powerboat to travel over a mile to school and back.
+“Ted” Haskins’ three daughters, who lived with him and his wife at Long Point Lighthouse in the early 1930s.
+Every day she boarded a thirty-six-foot powerboat to travel over a mile to school and back.
 A 1932 Boston Globe article noted that in spite of foul weather Mary had not missed a single day of school in over a year.

-One fog choked day in 1933, the light’s fog bell mechanism gave out.
-Knowing the importance of the signal, Keeper Thomas Chase manually pulled the bell with his right hand every thirty seconds for nine straight hours.
+One fog-choked day in May 1933, the fog bell’s striking mechanism gave out.
+Knowing the importance of the signal, Keeper Theodore Chase manually pulled the bell with his right hand the prescribed three times every minute for nine straight hours.
 He slept a few hours then returned to the task with his left hand.
 Although the fog cleared, Chase later proclaimed he’d been ready to tie the rope to his legs to keep ringing, if necessary.
 He said he felt like “a baseball pitcher who has twirled a couple of doubleheaders without rest.”